Linguistic Landscapes: Dili, Timor-Leste

 Building on the work by Taylor-Leech (2012) on the linguistic landscape of Dili’s commercial hub, Timor Plaza, and McAlister (2012) on one of the major stretches of road in Dili, my project uses a similar framework to expand on these descriptions and to contextualize the many changes that have taken place over the last 5 years in Dili.
 Of particular relevance is the increase of Chinese-language in commercial districts, the stark change in election-related tone, and the changes in advertising regulations implemented in mid-2017.

-Bibliography of the Languages and Cultures of East Timor
+Bibliography of the Languages and Cultures of Timor-Leste

 Attitudes Toward Tetun Dili, A Language of East Timor

-- The most important and robust is the theme of Tetun as a social necessity in East Timor.
+- The most important and robust is the theme of Tetun as a social necessity in Timor-Leste.
 It is highly ranked in nearly every social setting, and is viewed as vital for daily life in Timor.